wesleymostien/boilerplate-vue/README.md

     -   [**`plugin/`**](./src/plugin) : Vue plugins (i18n, router, vuetify, vuex, ...)
     -   [**`script/`**](./src/script) : script files used in frontend
     -   [**`store/`**](./src/store) : holds the Vuex store
+    -   [main.js](./src/main.js) : starting point for Vue app and entry point for Webpack
 -   [.babelrc](./.babelrc) : config file for Babel transpiler
 -   [.browserslistrc](./.browserslistrc) : contains a list of the browsers that need to be supported (used for Babel, PostCSS, Autoprefixer, ...).
 Online tester: [https://browserl.ist/](https://browserl.ist/)
+-   [.dockerignore](./.dockerignore) : exclude files and directories from Docker, to increase the build’s performance
 -   [.eslintcache](./.eslintcache) : cache file for ESLint, so it only lints changed files to improve running time
 -   [.eslintignore](./.eslintignore) : exclude files from the ESLint linting process
 -   [.eslintrc.json](./.eslintrc.json) : settings file for ESLint (JavaScript linter)